 A quirky journey into the curious world of real tennis

 Bent rackets, painted crowns, penthouses and giraffes.
 Hand-stitched balls that ricochet around a court shaped like a medieval cloister.
 Fanatical players dedicated to a sport that has hardly changed in four centuries.
 Welcome to real tennis.

-In The First Beautiful Game, top amateur player and art of living expert Roman Krznaric tells the personal stories behind real tennis, the ancient forerunner of lawn tennis.
+In The First Beautiful Game, top amateur player and bestselling philosopher Roman Krznaric tells the personal stories behind real tennis, the ancient forerunner of lawn tennis.
 Its obsessives and eccentrics reveal why they play this extraordinary sport, what it means to them, and the unexpected lessons they have learned about ambition, passion, respect and love.

 Two hundred years before football became known as ‘the beautiful game’, an eighteenth century real tennis professional used the phrase to describe his own sport.
 In this book you will discover why.

 Read an extract from The First Beautiful Game (Preface and Chapter 1)

 ‘This is much more than an enchanting guide to the game of kings.
 Whatever your favourite sports may be, Roman Krznaric shows you how to expand the enjoyment you derive from them.
 A warm and imaginative book, full of surprises.’
 Theodore Zeldin, author of An Intimate History of Humanity